 So here we have the Sam coupé.
 This was really where it all started for me.
 Sure my first home computer was the ZX Spectrum but that was a hand me down from my brother after he got himself a Sam.

 Seeing what the Sam was capable of back then made me want more than the Spectrum could offer me.
-Eventually after a lot of begging and annoying my brother by sneaking into his room and playing on his Sam when he wasn’t there, I recieved a brown cardboard box from West Coast Computers which contained my very own brand new computer.
+Eventually, after a lot of begging and annoying my brother by sneaking into his room and playing on his Sam when he wasn’t there, I received a brown cardboard box from West Coast Computers which contained my very own brand new computer.

 These features added up to something very special and allowed for some great looking games to be released with the obvious ones being Prince of Persia and Lemmings both written by the talented Chris White.

 The Sam also had the neat feature of being backwards compatible with the Spectrum and most spectrum games could run on the Sam and also be loaded from floppy disk saving a lot of time!
 So this meant I didn’t have to throw away my tape library.
 This was a really neat feature that convinced around 12,000 people to switch to the Sam from the Spectrum.

 Sadly, the Sam had a relatively short life.
 Although a brilliant design, it just couldn’t compete with a couple of other lesser-known computers released around the same time, the Atari ST and the Commodore Amiga.
 Ok, so maybe not lesser-known.
 The 16bit era had begun in home computing and the Sam was left trailing behind.